Discovering...

 Crocoparc, Agadir (crocodile park with splash areas)

 Pro Tip: Oasiria operates seasonally (roughly May-October).
 Arrive early to claim sun loungers.
-Bring picnic food as on-site restaurants are pricey.
+Bring picnic food as on-site restaurants charge tourist prices.

 Quad biking through the Palmeraie palm groves or across desert trails is a highlight for older kids and teenagers.
 Sessions include safety briefings, helmet and goggles, and guide-led routes.
-Some operators offer tandem quads for parent-child pairs with younger children.
-Marrakech Palmeraie routes pass through palm plantations and Berber villages.
+Some operators offer tandem quads for parent-child pairs.

 Palmeraie, Marrakech (most popular, 2 hours)